oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-images/label-images.md

     ![Review dataset - labeled records](./images/review-dataset-labeled-records.png " ")

-    There should be alternative, bulk labeling option to label your images.
+    There should be alternative, bulk labeling option, to label your images.

 ## Task 2: Bulk image labeling

-We have cca 5000 images to label.
+We have 5000+ images to label.
 This is too much to label images manually, hence we will use a python program to label images programmatically.

 Oracle provides code which can be adjusted and used in your specific case.
 You can find the *original code* on [Github](https://github.com/oracle-samples/oci-data-science-ai-samples/tree/master/data_labeling_examples).